 Fact: This is not going to be one of those lists.

-Indeed, while this list is going to focus on some of the least photogenic cities in the world, you shouldn't take it to be an overall value judgment of each.
+Indeed, while this list is going to try and pinpoint the ugliest place in the world, you shouldn't take it to be an overall value judgment of each.
 While some of the cities are relatively irredeemable, many are otherwise interesting and fun to visit, and just happened to have been hit by the ugly stick.
 Apologies in advance if your favorite city is on here!

 Addis Ababa, Ethiopia